-Regardless of the parking requirements outlined in Sec.
+Regardless of the automobile parking stall requirements outlined in Sec.
 4C.4.1.
 (Automobile Parking Stalls), residential to commercial/industrial conversion projects shall conform to the following requirements:

 - a.
-The required minimum number of parking spaces to be provided in a residential to commercial/industrial conversion project shall be: - i.
-5 parking spaces for each 1,000 square feet of that portion of the total floor area of a building to be used as a medical facility; and - ii.
-2 parking spaces for each 1,000 square feet of that portion of the total floor area in a building to be used for other General Commercial Uses, Heavy Commercial Uses, Light Industrial Uses, or Heavy Industrial Uses, as established in Article 5.
+The required minimum number of automobile parking stalls to be provided in a residential to commercial/industrial conversion project shall be: - i.
+5 automobile parking stalls for each 1,000 square feet of that portion of the total floor area of a building to be used as a medical facility; and - ii.
+2 automobile parking stalls for each 1,000 square feet of that portion of the total floor area in a building to be used for other General Commercial Uses, Heavy Commercial Uses, Light Industrial Uses, or Heavy Industrial Uses, as established in Article 5.
 (Use). - b.
 Regardless of the provisions established in Sec.
 14.1.7.
 (Floor Area), total floor area, as used in this Section, shall exclude floor area used for automobile parking or driveways, for basement storage or for rooms housing mechanical equipment incidental to the operation of buildings. - c.
-The Advisory Agency may increase the required minimum number of parking spaces by not more than 75 percent, including any allowance for guest parking, where it finds that such modification is consistent with the purposes of this Section. - d.
-Where the number of parking spaces required in Sec.
+The Advisory Agency may increase the required minimum number of automobile parking stalls by not more than 75%, including any allowance for guest parking, where it finds that such modification is consistent with the intent of this Section. - d.
+Where the number of automobile parking stalls required in Sec.
 4C.4.1.
-(Automobile Parking Stalls) or other provisions of this Chapter 1n existence on the date of map application exceeds the minimum numbers established by this Section, the number of parking spaces shall not be diminished. - e.
+(Automobile Parking Stalls) or other provisions of this Zoning Code (Chapter 1A) in existence on the date of map application exceeds the minimum numbers established by this Section, the number of automobile parking stalls shall not be diminished.

+- e.
 Where the total number of required spaces includes a fraction, the provision of Sec.
 4C.4.1.D.2.
 (Fractional Space) shall govern. - f.
-The design and improvement of parking facilities and areas shall substantially conform to the provisions of Sec.
+The design and improvement of automobile parking facilities and areas shall substantially conform to the provisions of Sec.
 4C.4.3.
-(Parking Area Design).
+(Parking Area Design), Sec.
+4C.4.4.
+(Parking Lot Design), and Sec.
+4C.4.5.
+(Parking Structure Design), as applicable.